 A dedicated volunteer group have worked tirelessly to conserve this area for 30 years and have helped it win designation as a Local Nature Reserve.
-The site has been managed by the Trust since 1987, in an agreement with Hillingdon Council, and has regularly won a Green Flag award.
+The site has been managed by the Trust since 1987, in an agreement with Hillingdon Council.

 Management of Yeading Brook Meadows

 The Yeading Brook is being restored for wildlife as part of the long-running Crane Valley Project, which is creating river meanders, backwaters, clearing scrub and investigating barriers to fish migration.
 Grassland habitats are managed by the control of unwanted plants, targeted meadow cutting and scrub clearance.

 Part of a Site of Metropolitan Importance, Local Nature Reserve, Metropolitan Green Belt

 To find out about the next session contact Simon Hawkins on 07772 821 134 or email email@example.com.

 Grasslands in west London benefit from £37k grant

 Boost from Heathrow Community Fund for London Wildlife Trust’s conservation work in Hillingdon.

 River opens for wildlife at Stafford Road Open Space